hdecarne/gentoo-extras-overlay/README.md

 * net-misc/freeswitch: New ebuild for the FreeSWITCH VOIP solution (https://freeswitch.org)

-* net-misc/freeswitch-{sounds,sounds-en,sounds-music}: New ebuild for the FreeSWITCH sound files.
+* net-misc/freeswitch-{sounds,sounds-en,sounds-music}: New ebuilds for the FreeSWITCH sound files.

 * www-apps/phpsysinfo: Updated ebuild for the phpSysInfo script.

 * net-fs/davfs2: Updated ebuild for the DAVFS2 WebDAV client.

 * app-admin/aws-cli: New ebuild for the AWS Command Line Interface (https://aws.amazon.com/cli/).

-* dev-db/mysqltuner: Updated ebuild for the mysqltuner tool (http://mysqltuner.com).

 The following ebuild are no longer actively maintained in this repository and may be dropped in the future.